 This bill would remove the current exclusion for household domestic service employees from the California Occupational Safety and Health Act (Cal-OSHA), which governs health and safety in working conditions.
-It would require the Cal-OSHA head to convene an advisory committee to evaluate whether there is a need to develop industry-specific regulations related to household domestic service.
+It would, beginning July 1, 2022, extend coverage under Cal-OSHA to specified household domestic services and in-home child services funded by the In-Home Supportive Service program.
+It would require the Cal-OSHA head to convene an advisory committee to evaluate whether there is a need to develop industry-specific regulations related to household domestic service, including for individuals with a disability.

 It would also establish a protocol for Cal-OSHA representatives to investigate complaints of alleged serious violations in workplaces that are residential dwellings.
 It would also require the residential dwelling "employer" to investigate and, if needed, correct the violation and reports its efforts to Cal-OSHA, and to provide copies of all correspondence received from Cal-OSHA to the domestic service employee.
+It would also authorize Cal-OSHA representatives to enter into the residential dwelling with permission or with an inspection warrant to investigate complaints alleging death or serious injuries in household domestic service.